Stop Spousal Maintenance Payments In Arizona

 Another reason a court may stop spousal maintenance payments in Arizona is if either the paying spouse’s income has decreased significantly or the receiving spouse’s income has increased substantially.
 There is also precedent supporting the stopping of spousal maintenance payments when the recipient spouse receiving spouse gets an inheritance.

 There are numerous reasons a court can stop spousal maintenance payments or at least modify those payments.
 Certainly, more scenarios than we can address.
-It is imperative, therefore, that you speak to an experienced Arizona spousal maintenance attorney, such as the spousal maintenance attorneys at Hildebrand Law, PC to determine if you can stop spousal maintenance payments.
+It is imperative, therefore, that you speak to an experienced Arizona spousal maintenance attorney, such as the spousal maintenance attorneys at Arizona Estate Planning Attorneys, PC to determine if you can stop spousal maintenance payments.

 There are situations in which spousal maintenance can be terminated or modified.
 In some cases, the couple can decide on their own that they both agree to waive the maintenance or decreasing the amount is justified and fair.
 In situations where one spouse feels a change to spousal maintenance is reasonable, and unless the final divorce order says otherwise, they can request a modification or termination through the court.
 Otherwise, the Court ordered spousal maintenance payments end when the term of an award expires and, except if the final Decree states otherwise, when the recipient spouse remarries or upon the death of either party.

-If you are still unsure of your options regarding spousal maintenance and wish to discuss it further, please get in touch with one of the experienced spousal maintenance attorneys at Hildebrand Law.
+If you are still unsure of your options regarding spousal maintenance and wish to discuss it further, please get in touch with one of the experienced spousal maintenance attorneys at Hildebrand Law, PC.